mrromanalekseev/mrromanalekseev/README.md

 Single.
 Nordic character.
 Love fitness.
 Open to new opportunities and relocation.
 I am fond of fitness.
 Viking sagas and myths of ancient Greece.
 Certified as a lifeguard by the American Red Cross.

-Geek Brains 2021 (Python, Frontend)
-IT Canada 2021 (Linux, Bash, Docker, Ansible, Jenkins) Entering October 2021 EPAM University (remote)
+ITCANADA2021 (Linux, Bash, Docker, Ansible, Jenkins) Geek Brains 2021 (Python, Frontend)
-Cloud & Devops Engineer
 2008 British Airways Academy London
 2002 Andrews University Michigan USA